port-adhoc/papertrail-php/README.md

 Let you log in your papertrail log server

 ## Requirements
-You will need to activate the `php_sockets` extension by uncommenting the line in the `php.ini` file.
+- You will need to activate the `php_sockets` extension by uncommenting the line in the `php.ini` file.
+- You will need to use Composer for this package.

 ## Installation
-Download this file and require it in any script where you need to use it.
+Execute `composer require port-adhoc/papertrail` from the prompt command in your project folder.

 ## Examples
 - [Example of usage 1 : basic example](#example-of-usage-1--basic-example)